Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 “They’ve got to come up with a plan that really allows for some flexibility.
 You’ve got businesses there that need deliveries, it’s residential, you’ve got people that live in the area there.
 And so, to permanently shut it down is something that just doesn’t make a lot of sense, but at the same time you have to very mindful that this is a target.”

-By Thursday afternoon, officials had cleared Bourbon Street for reopening after raising the barricades and placing new barriers, known as archer barriers, that block sidewalk access.
+By Thursday afternoon, officials had cleared Bourbon Street for reopening after raising the barricades and placing new archer barriers.

 The-CNN-Wire